jacobrees/Tic-Tac-Toe/README.md

 # Tic Tac Toe

 > This project is a Tic Tac Toe game built using JavaScript.
 This is an assignment taken from _The Odin Project_.
-This project features two modes '1 Player' (where you can play against an AI) & '2 Player' (where you can choose the moves of both players).
+This game features two modes '1 Player' (where you can play against an AI) & '2 Player' (where you can choose the moves of both players).

 ### Tic Tac Toe Screenshot: